 Motherhood shouldn't be an island.

 It should be done in a community of peers where you can feel safe to share, cry, be angry, and ask for help.
-This is why our weekly New Mama Cafe exists.
-Born out of Chelsea's own experiences as a new mom, this is her passion project.
-Every Tuesday our doors are open from 11am-1pm for a free drop-in for moms & babies.
+This is why we strongly recommend getting connected to a mom’s group!
+Check out our friends at the Mindful Mama Tribe!
 This is a sacred time, set aside for you to gather, meet other local moms, talk about the realities of parenting, and find respite from the isolation.
 It is completely free and available to all who need it.
-Each week is hosted by a different doula so that you can receive some professional support and guidance if needed.
+Each week is hosted by a different expert so that you can receive some professional support and guidance if needed.
 Topics often include challenges with breastfeeding, struggles with sleep deprivation, accepting your changing body, and reconnecting with your partner.
-New Mama Cafe is a place where you can come and just be yourself.
+Mom groups are a place where you can come and just be yourself.
 Come as you are... even if that means you come in your pajamas with spit-up in your hair!